CLICK BUTTON FOR CONTENT

 CLICK FOR DOCUMENT Email June 28, 2019 (date of Roxie’s drowning)

-As Roxie Forbes’ parents Doug Forbes and Elena Matyas lay beside their effectively dead 6-year-old daughter attached to a life support machine, Summerkids owner-director Cara DiMassa sent them an email saying she was about to notify the Summerkids database about what happened, as if seeking approval of the content.
-Forbes and Matyas did not respond to DiMassa’s inhumane action.
-Apparently, DiMassa and her family wanted Forbes and Matyas to buy into their story.
-As exposed months later through testimony and documents, virtually every claim DiMassa made in her correspondence to thousands of parents was and is a lie.
+As Roxie Forbes’ parents Doug Forbes and Elena Matyas lay beside their effectively dead 6-year-old daughter attached to a life support machine, the Summerkids owner-director sent them an email saying she was about to notify the Summerkids database about what happened, as if seeking approval of the content.
+Forbes and Matyas did not respond to her inhumane action.
+Apparently, she and her family wanted Forbes and Matyas to buy into their story.
+As exposed months later through testimony and documents, virtually every claim she made in her correspondence to thousands of parents was and is a lie.
 As many as 40 children or more were in the small pool, but nobody kept track, which is a serious lack of accountability.
 None of the counselors were certified lifeguards—Summerkids fraudulently certified counselors as fake lifeguards without requisite training or any testing.
 The children were not in their designated spots.
 The fake lifeguards were not in their positions.
 As many as five minutes or more, not 10-15 seconds, had passed since anyone paid attention to Roxie.
 Roxie was not on the steps—she was upwards of 15-20’ from the steps where she was supposed to be closely watched.
 And, apparently, there was a delay between Roxie’s drowning and Summerkids’ 911 call.
 All of this appears in multiple police records and other documents.

 CLICK FOR DOCUMENT Email #2 June 28, 2019 (date of Roxie’s drowning)